SidZRed/SidZRed/README.md

 I am a bachelors student at The Indian Institute of Science, Bangalore.

-Love fast things where ever they are.
+Love fast things wherever they are.
 Big fan of motorsport and cricket!

 Trying to live in this world by creating my own timeline.